xtianhb/xtianhb.github.io/README.md

 ## Abstract

 Electronics engineer turned into a software engineer.
 At the beginning, started with embedded software and electronics, then continued with python, computer vision, data science and web projects.

-Now looking forward to broadening my experience.
+Now, looking forward to broadening my experience.
 Especially interested in data science, python, C++, back-end, embedded software and other software projects.
 I am a driven person, ambitious, and enthusiast in computer science and software.

 ## Experience
 - Design and development of embedded software systems.
 C and some C++.